 When & where: 12-14 June 2020; Derby, UK

-Nestled in the centre of London, Lovebox champions creative programming and a positive sense of fun.
+Nestled in the heart of London, Lovebox champions creative programming and a positive sense of fun.
 Just like with Wireless Festival, it's no surprise that urban and electronic music have found such a good home in the UK capital.

 Awakenings' iconic Gashouder venue in the heart of Amsterdam is left behind for the yearly festival, morphing the luscious Dutch countryside into an all-out natural dancefloor.